 No-kill: Best Friends is the leader of the movement

-Around 733,000 homeless dogs and cats are killed annually in America’s shelters.
-That means about 2,000 animals are killed every day.
+Around 625,000 homeless dogs and cats are killed annually in America’s shelters.
+That means more than 1,700 dogs and cats are killed every day.
 They are being killed simply because they don’t have safe places to call home.

 At Best Friends and in many animal welfare organizations throughout the country, euthanasia is defined purely as an act of mercy.
 Euthanizing a pet is considered only when veterinary or behavioral experts determine that an animal’s condition is untreatable, and the animal has little or no chance of an acceptable quality of life.

 This is why Best Friends and other organizations purposefully describe themselves as being dedicated to no-kill.
 No-kill organizations euthanize animals who are suffering irremediably.
 They do not kill healthy animals and label it “euthanasia” to make it more palatable.

 The no-kill movement started as a radical notion, but today it is becoming mainstream.
 The goal is to correct our collective failure to value and protect the lives of homeless pets — lives that matter.

 Those dedicated to no-kill want to end the killing of animals in shelters.
 To be considered no-kill, a shelter must be saving 90 percent or more of the animals it takes in.

 Best Friends is leading no-kill efforts around the country through lifesaving programs designed to help stop the killing of animals in shelters.
 These programs include national advocacy initiatives focused on shutting down puppy mills, fighting breed-discriminatory legislation, and keeping community cats safe and out of shelters.
 To accomplish its objectives, Best Friends has formed coalitions of animal welfare groups and a national network of animal welfare partners, all unified under a distinct call to action: Save Them All.